nygma2004/16chcurrent2mqtt/README.md

 Matters needing attention
 1. Only operators with certain electrical knowledge can conduct wiring and other operations on the product.
 If there is any unknown use, please consult our company.
 2. Avoid using in high temperature, humidity and dust, and avoid direct sunlight.

+## Known Issues
+Apperantly there is an issue with the latest version of the ESP8266 board manager version and FastLED.
+The symptom is that the ESP cannot connect to the MQTT broker and get reset by the watchdog timer (WDT) all the time.
+I managed to install everything and compile a working ESP but downgrading FastLED to 3.3.3.
+These are my Arduino IDE settings, and at the moment everything is on the latest version, except FastLED.

+- Arduino IDE: 2.3.4
+- ESP 8266 board library: 3.1.2
+- FastLED: 3.3.3
+- EspSoftwareSerial: 8.1.0
+- Modbusmaster: 2.0.1